 Unless authorized otherwise by the Engineering Division all City contract documents shall include the Ontario Provincial Standards (OPS) General Conditions of Contract, September 1999.
 The above General Conditions are modified by the OPS Supplemental General Conditions as prepared by the Engineering Division.
 The use of CCDC General Conditions may also be approved by the Engineering Division as modified by the City's Supplemental General Conditions for use with CCDC documents.
-The use of CCDC General Conditions may also be approved by the Engineering Division as modified by the City's Supplemental General Conditions for use with CCDC documents.
-The supplemental General General Conditions for use with CCDC Documents.
+The use of CCDC General Conditions may also be approved by the Engineering Division as modified by the City's Supplemental General Conditions for use with CCDC Documents.
 The Supplemental General Conditions are available on request on disk or in hard copy at the Engineering Division.